BasicsReviewed for beginners

 • OpenSea: A marketplace for buying and selling NFTs.

-• ENS (Ethereum Name Service): A service that lets you replace your long wallet address with a simple name like "yourname.eth".
+• ENS (Ethereum Name Service): Replace your long wallet address with a simple name like "yourname.eth".

 How Does Ethereum Work?